tomhirst/solidity-nextjs-starter/README.md

 ALCHEMY_API_KEY=[your-api-key]
 ```

-This will let you point your front end at a publically viewable contract on a network like Goerli or mainnet.
+This will let you point your front end at a publically viewable contract on a network like Sepolia or mainnet.

 #### Deploying to Vercel